gordonwatts/hep_tables/README.md

  - How should we consider parsing these things - there are math expressions and sequence expressions.
 We should look carefully at the DAG and make sure the two are well seperated.

+ - When a user uses a new `histogram` function (something that comes from outside) there should be an automatic way to let the local render stuff know that a backend needs to be called for it.
+Right now that is hardwired into the code.
+And one could think of splitting some of this - as different backends could implement the same thing - so one frontend (like histogram) and then all the backends could implement it.